fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/axes.md

 ## X-Axis

 In FusionCharts.NET Visualization, the x-axis is the horizontal axis of the chart.
-You can customize the title of the x-axis in the following ways, using the `XAxis` object under the `visualizationObj` object.
+You can customize the title of the x-axis in the following ways, using the `XAxis` object under the object.

 ### Set X-Axis Title